Last Updated on December 1, 2023 by Laura Teso

-- The village can be overcrowded on holidays.
+The village can be overcrowded on holidays.
 I visited it during Easter morning.
 I was lucky to arrive early.
-We found a parking space with no problem, we could take photos at the panoramic terrace, we found no queue at the ticket stand, no queue on the bridge and the village was quite empty.
-But when we left after lunch the bridge was very crowded.
+We found a parking space with no problem.
+We could take photos at the panoramic terrace.
+And we found no queue at the ticket stand, nor on the bridge.
+And the village was quite empty.
+But when we left after lunch it was a whole different story.
 And we saw a huge queue at the ticket stall.
 Huge.

 What I liked the most